 A password is a group of characters that you choose to secure your computer information.
 Several types of passwords can be set, depending on how you want to control access to your information.
-Passwords can be set in Microsoft Windows Vista on the computer.
+Passwords can be set in Microsoft[®] Windows Vista[TM] operating system on the computer.